FunbiOyede/DR-ReceiptGenerator/README.md

 # Migration Activity
-Ismi wants to utilize the use of docker containers to increase the portability, efficiency, scalability and speed to deployments of Ismi beta.
+Ismi wants to utilize the following for the new migration processs;

+1. use of docker containers to increase the portability, efficiency, scalability and speed to deployments of Ismi beta.
+2. Automate the creation of new infrastructure with Terraform and Github Actions
+3. AWS EC2 to host their docker container

 ## Objective
-1. Mirattion is be at a very low cost and very simple architure as Ismi is a small business
+1. Migration must be at a very low cost and very simple architecture as Ismi is a small business
 2.

 # DR activity